stenagam/identity/README.md

 - Client ID
 - Client secret
+- Redirect URI
 - Authorization endpoint URI
 - Token endpoint URI
-- Redirect URI
+- User Info endpoint URI
-- Scope

 The samples expect a `.env` file containing this data.
 You can copy the `.env.example` file from the root folder to the desired sample folder, renaming it to `.env`,  and fill in the blanks.